 However, these don’t function in the same way as native integrations, of which OpenPhone only has seven.
 Concerningly, there are only two CRM options (Salesforce and HubSpot), while Google Voice has almost 10 native CRM integrations and video calling functionality in the form of Google Meet.

 It’s also worth noting that if you opt for the cheapest OpenPhone plan, you may struggle to get a quick customer support response.
-Google Voice doesn’t score too high here too, at only 3.1/5 in our research, but OpenPhone isn’t much better.
+Google Voice doesn’t score too high here either, and OpenPhone isn’t much better.
 Those on the $15 tier only get email and SMS support, and there’s no 24/7 support option.
 Premium and Enterprise customers get priority service.

 OpenPhone plans and pricing